-Jarrod Goldsmith is a Canadian small business community builder and is a candidate for City Council in Orléans, Ottawa, Ontario.
+Jarrod Goldsmith is a Canadian small business community builder, professional musician, and candidate for Ottawa City Council in Orléans.

-Jarrod is recognized not only as the region’s premiere champion for fostering a stronger startup and small business community, but has also embraced and become the embodiment of the entrepreneurial spirit.
-As an active member of all regional Chambers of Commerce in the Ottawa, Ontario, Canada area, he is one of the region’s best known connectors.
+Known for his signature fedora, Jarrod is one of the region’s best known connectors.
+He is recognized not only as the region’s premiere champion for fostering a stronger startup and small business community, but has also embraced and become the embodiment of the entrepreneurial spirit.

 Jarrod is an in-demand speaker who offers inspiration (and practical) knowledge to help others achieve their dream of entrepreneurship.
 He has been featured in hundreds of television, video and audio segments, as well as having articles published in newspapers, magazines and on-line forums promoting and motivating the entrepreneur community.

-As an additional way to help encourage, promote and offer greater assistance to aspiring entrepreneurs about networking, Jarrod also hosts a YouTube video series titled ‘Ask the Fedora’.
+As an additional way to help encourage, promote and offer greater assistance to aspiring business owners about networking, Jarrod also hosts a YouTube video series titled ‘Ask the Fedora’.

 Jarrod is an extremely enthusiastic and dedicated communications professional.
 He regularly hosts workshops and seminars for students, startups, small business and community groups on the value of developing lasting professional relationships.

-Originally from Montreal, Jarrod has been playing the saxophone since 1986.
-He earned a BA from McGill University and obtained a Masters degree from the University of Alberta in Anthropology.
+Originally from Montreal, he earned a BA from McGill University in Anthropology and music performance, and obtained a Masters degree from the University of Alberta in Anthropology.

 Jarrod is 43 years old and has lived in Ottawa since 2002.
 He moved to Orléans in 2004 and resides in Queenswood Heights with his girlfriend and her 2 teenage children.